Ender-ing/wre-docs/Contribution/server.md

 If the changes within the codebase affect client-side code (JavaScript, CSS, Display files, etc.), you may use the `web` command to fetch changes and purge the global cache.

 > If you believe that the client-side changes are not large, or are not important, you may just use the `get` command, without purging the global cache.

+## Note

+After the accounts system is completed, it is planned to provide staff with the ability to access the terminal and commit to GitHub using one account.
+For the time being, staff must use GitHub and htpasswd credentials!